dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Statechart.md

 A solution is submitted, is rejected on a technicality, the packet goes back to open and a defunding occurs, then an edit corrects the solution, and it passes, but the funds were removed.

 May consider defunding a round, and each round the defunding gets reset somehow ?

+## Problems due to XState and its tooling
+Statechart too large to load in studio effectively.

+### Making a dedicated UI for the statechart
+By forking their stackblitz view, we could make our own little version